 The Food Safety Cooperation Forum (FSCF) and the Joint Regulatory Advisory Committee (JRAC) report to the SCSC as its subsidiary bodies and as official groups of APEC.

 Highlights of ongoing discussions, current projects and deliverables

-The SCSC held its second meeting for 2021 (SCSC2) virtually on 20 and 21 August.
-Delegates from 18 member economies attended, along with members of special regional bodies (SRBs) as well as guests—namely, the International Electrotechnical Commission (IEC) and the International Standard Organization (ISO).
+The SCSC held its first meeting for 2021 (SCSC1) virtually on 20 and 23 February.
+Delegates from 18 member economies attended SCSC1, along with special regional bodies members (SRBs) as well as guests—namely, the International Electrotechnical Commission (IEC).

-The 27th Joint Regulatory Advisory Committee (JRAC) convened on 19 August in the margins of SCSC2 2021, with the International Electrotechnical Commission in attendance.
-The JRAC is a body established by APEC member economies to be the official subgroup under the SCSC, for the purpose of:
+The 26th Joint Regulatory Advisory Committee (JRAC) convened on 18 February in the margins of SCSC1 2021, with the International Electrotechnical Commission in attendance.
+The JRAC is a body established by APEC member economies to be the official sub-group under the SCSC, for the purpose of:

 - Promoting and facilitating regulator-to-regulator dialogue, cooperation and information sharing

 - Administering, facilitating and reviewing the implementation of the TILF Pathfinder on APEC Mutual Recognition Arrangement on Conformity Assessment of Electrical and Electronic Equipment (the EE MRA Pathfinder)

 Highlights of the 26th JRAC are as follows: